liviucotfas/ase-web-and-cloud-applications-security/05 - MVCStore - Controllers, Actions, Views.md

     }
     ```

-    >This tag helper populates a `div` element with a elements that correspond to pages of products.
+    >This tag helper populates a `div` element with `a` elements that correspond to pages of products.
 Tag helpers are one of the most useful ways that you can introduce C# logic into your views.
-The code for a tag helper can look tortured because C# and HTML don’t mix easily.
+The code for a tag helper can look tortured because C# and HTML don't mix easily.
 But using tag helpers is preferable to including blocks of C# code in a view because a tag helper can be easily unit tested.

-8. Register the new tag helper in the `_ViewImports.cshtml` file.
+10. Register the new tag helper in the `_ViewImports.cshtml` file.

     ```CSHTML
     @addTagHelper *, Microsoft.AspNetCore.Mvc.TagHelpers